QuocCuong97/Dynatrace/00_Exam/Professional/01_Dump.md

     - [ ]Problems are identical to events and alerts
 ### **Question 14)**
 - The network connectivity metric measure is:
-    - [ ] The percentage of properly established TCP connections compared to TCP connections that were refused or timed out
+    - [x] The percentage of properly established TCP connections compared to TCP connections that were refused or timed out
-    - [ ] The bit-rate of available or consumed information capacity expressed in metric multiples of bits per second
+    - [x] The bit-rate of available or consumed information capacity expressed in metric multiples of bits per second
     - [ ] The amount of time it takes for data to travel from one location to another across a network
     - [ ] Calculated by routing algorithms when determining the optimal route for sending network traffic
 ### **Question 15)**
-- How is the Dynatrace API authenticated?
-    - [ ] A valid token with the proper permissions passed in the Authorization HTTP header or the api-token query parameter.
-    - [ ] A valid license with the correct API modules enabled needs to be in place in your environment.
-This provides the authentication for any API calls.
-    - [ ] A user name and password with the proper permissions is needed to establish a session for the API calls.
-    - [ ] Once an API endpoint is unlocked with a token in the API explorer, that endpoint remains open for any API calls, even from external systems, and no further authentication is needed.
+- For the three dimensions of an identified problem, which statements are true?
+Select all that apply.
+    - [ ] The Visual Resolution Path shows all monitored entities related to a problem.
+    - [ ] Impact shows only the services that have been affected by the problem.
+    - [ ] The Visual Resolution Path shows the dependencies between your application and the underlying services and infrastructure components that support it.
+    - [ ] The Root Cause may identify more than one component.
+    - [ ] The Root Cause always identifies a single infrastructure component
+    - [ ] Impact shows applications or components that have been affected by the problem.
 ### **Question 16)**
 - What options are available for configuring anomaly detection for a service?
 Select all that apply.
-    - [ ] Response time degradations
+    - [x] Response time degradations
     - [ ] CPU saturation
     - [ ] Action duration degradation
-    - [ ] Service load drops or spikes
+    - [x] Service load drops or spikes
     - [ ] Java out of memory problem
-    - [ ] Increases in failure rate
+    - [x] Increases in failure rate
 ### **Question 17)**
 - Which time frames are used to learn frequent issues within your environments?
 Select all that apply.
     - [ ] Yearly
     - [ ] Daily
-    - [ ] Weekly
+    - [x] Weekly
     - [ ] Hourly
 ### **Question 18)**
 - What benefits do you gain from marking an action as a Key user action?
 Select all that apply.